 “But you don’t seem worried about that pressure with me.”

-Tomal scratched the side of his head.
+Tomal shrugged.
 “With respect, marrying a Morgendorffer would be less complicated than marrying a Grilvayn.
-You guys are outside the Hlaalu power structure.
+You guys are outside the Great House Hlaalu power structure.
 Anyway, we had no choice but to be upfront about it with mom and dad, and they’re basically cool with it.”